adezfouli/opt_psy/README.md

 contains the relevant code.

-* ``roatational_solution.m`` Some of the symbolic mathematics were not possible to carry our in Python, and they were performed using Matlab symbolic toolbox.
-These file contains the relevant code.
+* ``roatational_solution.m`` Some of the symbolic mathematics were not possible to carry out in Python, and they were performed using Matlab symbolic toolbox.
+This file contains the relevant code.